-“Qualia Mind is the result of thousands of hours of research and development by top scientists in complex-systems modelling, neurobiology, organic chemistry as well as dozens of MDs and PhDs.”
+“Qualia Mind is the result of thousands of hours of research and development by top scientists in complex-systems modeling, neurobiology, organic chemistry as well as dozens of MDs and PhDs.”

-But for me the answer as to whether it works is a simple case of checking out the ingredient amounts.
+But for me, the answer as to whether it works is a simple case of checking out the ingredient amounts.
 Don’t forget that the amounts given in the ingredients list are for a 7-capsule serving.
-Now, whether it works will depend on whether or not you feel a ‘more is more’ approach is necessary in terms of supporting brain function.
+Now, whether it works will depend on whether or not you feel a ‘more is more’ approach is necessary for terms of supporting brain function.

-I’ve outlined above how I think there are some key ingredients which are important in the effectiveness of a nootropic stack.
+I’ve outlined above how I think there are some key ingredients that are important in the effectiveness of a nootropic stack.

 I don’t believe that many of the other ingredients are backed up by science, or even necessary alongside these key players.

 A big benefit of this product is that the makers don’t hide behind proprietary blends, opting instead to include the ingredient amounts on the label.
-Therefore I have to be in support of the ingredients transparency on this one.
-However there are a few powerful ingredients which I would be happy to take as a single or blended supplement on their own without the ‘full spectrum’ effect in Qualia Mind.
+Therefore I have to be in support of the transparency of the ingredients on this one.
+However, there are a few powerful ingredients that I would be happy to take as a single or blended supplement on their own without the ‘full spectrum’ effect in Qualia Mind.

 I also really don’t like the idea of taking handfuls of capsules in order to have the desired effect.
 I find this approach a bit dishonest as it means customers are spending a lot of money on a ‘premium’ product just to take a big handful of pills every day.